What we know about the Lakewood Church shooting in Texas

 The victims

-The child who was with the shooter was injured in the incident and is currently in Texas Children’s Hospital in critical condition.
+The child who was injured in the incident is currently in Texas Children’s Hospital in critical condition.

-Officers are currently unclear at this stage how the child was injured.
-It is also unclear what relation the woman had to the young child.
+Police said the boy, who has not been named, is the biological son of Moreno.

-When asked if officers had shot the boy, Chief Finner said if they had “that female, that suspect, put that baby in danger.
+When asked on Sunday if officers had shot the boy as they returned fire on the shooter, Chief Finner said if they had “that female, that suspect, put that baby in danger.
 I’m going to put that blame on her.”

-Another victim, a 57-year-old man, was also shot in the leg and is seeking treatment in hospital but is believed to be in a stable condition.
+Another victim, a 57-year-old man, was also shot in the leg and was also take to hospital for treatment.
+He had been released by Monday afternoon.

+Officials praised the “valour” and heroism of the two officers who shot the suspect dead, saying that more lives would have been lost if it weren’t for them.

+“What happened yesterday was the personification of heroism and valor,” said Kevin Lilly, chairman of TABC, adding that the two off-duty officers “held ground” in the face of a rifle pointing at them at “point blank range”.

 The suspect